tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/README.md

 ![image](https://github.com/tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/raw/master/image/challenge.JPG)

 ### Framework
 The overview of our approach is as follows.
-Given source images, we ﬁrstuseanOcclusionSimulatortogenerateartiﬁcialoccluded data and then we jointly encode the source data and occluded datatoaCNNnetworkwithmulti-tasklosseswhichdiscriminateaperson’sidentityaswellasdeterminingwhetherasample is from the occluded data distribution or the source data distribution.
+Given source images, we ﬁrstuseanOcclusionSimulatortogenerateartiﬁcialoccluded data and then we jointly encode the source data and occluded data to a CNN network with multi-task losses which discriminate a person’s identity as well as determining whether a sample is from the occluded data distribution or the source data distribution.

 ![image](https://github.com/tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/raw/master/image/framework.JPG)